story-healing | moral courage | sustainable service

 • sense of community and solidarity with others navigating similar transition

-investment: $495
+investment:

-includes 5 live sessions, workbook + journal, a small group experience, access to trauma-informed practices, and a few other surprises.
+includes 6 live sessions, workbook + journal, a small group experience, access to trauma-informed practices, and a few other surprises.

-in an effort to make these cohorts as accessible as possible to the largest number of people, I'm offering three different payment plans.
+in an effort to make these cohorts as accessible as possible to the largest number of people, I'm offering different payment plans.

 are ready to join us?

-cohort 1 launches july 15
+our first circle launches july 15

 what people are saying about working with dimple